Last Updated on

 It’s understandably an important question for you to ask.
 After all, it influences your decision on whether to learn Korean or not.
-Like with many other languages, Korean is good to learn if you want to visit or live in South Korea.
-It’s also great if you are interested in K-Pop, K-Dramas, Korean movies, or Korean culture.
+Like with many other languages, Korean is good to learn and work towards being fluent if you want to visit or live in South Korea.
+It’s also worth putting in some study hours if you are interested in K-Pop, K-Dramas, Korean movies, or Korean culture.

 All great points!
 We’re going to tell you what you need to know about how long it takes to learn Korean so you can make your decision.

 - 1 Factors that affect how long it takes to learn Korean